isnakolah/TechnoBrainInterviewTest/CompanyHierarchy/README.md

 ## Limitations

 - Empty strings in the csv file wrapped with another pair of quotations so the string.IsNullOrWhitespace reads this as not an empty string.
 This results in multiple CEOs being added.
+Could be fixed by removing the strings
-- No logic to check if employee does not have manager, or managerial chain reaches the CEO
+- No logic to check if managerial chain reaches the CEO
 - Double quotations in the strings